modir/using-laminas-framework-book/version2/docs/routing.md

 For example, assume you want to create a simple documentation system for your website.
 The documentation would consist of "static" pages mapped to URLs like */doc/&lt;page_name&gt;.html*.

-I> By the term "static page" we refer to a page which mostly contains static HTML code I> plus several PHP inline fragments.
-For such simple pages you do not need to create I> separate controller actions.
+> By the term "static page" we refer to a page which mostly contains static HTML code
+> plus several PHP inline fragments.
+For such simple pages you do not need to create
+> separate controller actions.
 All "static" pages can be served by the single controller action.

 Let's implement the route which will serve the "static" pages of the site.
 Because "static" pages are simple, you typically won't need to add per-page action methods